mthinyane/sc2ro/docs/index.md

 <img src="images/onto_elements.png" width=400 class="align-center" />

-Cyber resilience is the ability to maintain positive functioning and adaptation in the context of adverse cyber incidents, which can be technical, socio-technical, natural, and manmade.
+**Cyber resilience** is the ability to maintain positive functioning and adaptation in the context of adverse cyber incidents, which can be technical, socio-technical, natural, and manmade.
+{: .notice}

 ## Why is this important?
 Cyber resilience has largely been framed from the perspectives of nation-states, governments, and the private sector.
 This framing tends to neglect the cyber resilience role of civil society stakeholders.
 Further, cybersecurity frameworks, as well as resilience management frameworks have focused on building the security and resilience of critical infrastructures, information systems, critical sectors, and for-profit organizations.